freenas/freenas-docs/userguide/tasks.rst

 rsync SSH mode using the systems in our previous example, the configuration would be as follows:

-* the "Path" points to :file:`/mnt/local/images`, the directory to be copied
+* the :guilabel:`Path` points to :file:`/mnt/local/images`, the
+  directory to be copied

-* the "Remote Host" points to *192.168.2.6*, the IP address of the rsync server
+* the :guilabel:`Remote Host` points to *192.168.2.6*, the IP address of the rsync server

-* the "Rsync Mode" is *Rsync over SSH*
+* the :guilabel:`Rsync Mode` is *Rsync over SSH*

 * the rsync is scheduled to occur every 15 minutes

-* the "User" is set to *root* so it has permission to write anywhere;
-  the public key for this user must be generated on *PUSH* and copied to *PULL*
+* the :guilabel:`User` is set to *root* so it has permission to write anywhere; the public key for this user must be generated on *PUSH* and copied to *PULL*

-* the "Preserve Permissions" checkbox is checked so that the original permissions are not overwritten by the *root* user
+* the :guilabel:`Preserve Permissions` checkbox is checked so that the original permissions are not overwritten by the *root* user

 Save the rsync task and the rsync will automatically occur according to the schedule.
 In this example, the contents of